ecoad/SynthMemcacheBundle/README.md

 much better versions of that elsewhere!).

 Initial code taken from the [Clock](http://www.clock.co.uk) [Atrox3 Framework](https://github.com/PabloSerbo/Atrox3).
-Very much a work in progress!
+This is very much a work in progress!
 Feel free to fork and fix as you see fit =)

 ## Installation